 - A. Project Sign: A project sign shall be erected on site and remain for the duration of construction work.
-The project sign shall be constructed of 3/4" x 4'-0" x 8'-0" marine-grade AC plywood, with faces and edges painted with a minimum of (2) coats of Connecticut Blue (PMS 295), and all lines, logos and "Albertus XB" (or equal) lettering painted white.
-The appropriate project sign design template will reflect the participating financial institution(s) shall be used, and shall contain the following minimum information: - 1.
+The project sign shall be constructed of 3/4" x 4'-0" x 8'-0" marine-grade AC plywood.
+Based on the funding program(s) under which the project has been underwritten the appropriate project sign design template will be provided that reflects the participating state financial institution(s), which will generally include the following information: - 1.
 Development name, town and state - 2.
-Participating Finance Organization(s) logos - 3.
+Participating State Finance Organization(s) logo(s) - 3.
 "State of Connecticut" with current Governor's Name - 4.
 Participating Finance Organization(s) name(s) with Chairperson's/Commissioner's name(s) - 5.
 "Equal Housing Opportunity" with logos - 6.
-"Equal Employment Opportunity" - B. Development Sign: A lighted development sign containing Fair Housing and Equal Opportunity logos shall be provided.
+"Equal Employment Opportunity" logo - B. Development Sign: A lighted development sign containing Fair Housing and Equal Opportunity logos shall be provided.